-Building a useful Customer Service dashboard is a bit of an art.
+Building a useful Customer Service dashboard can be bit of an art.

-To help anyone who’s looking to build a great customer service dashboard for their team, we’ve put together five customer service dashboard examples to draw inspiration from and hopefully spark some ideas and help you build or improve your own dashboards that get the results you're after.
+So if you’re looking to build a great customer service dashboard for your team, we’ve put together five different customer service dashboard examples to draw inspiration from, spark some ideas and help you build or improve your own dashboards that get the results you're after.

 Having an ‘overview’ dashboard is useful in several ways.
 Its primary purpose is to give a customer service team a high-level overview of the most important top-line metrics that the team’s success is judged on.
 No more, no less.